cozy/cozy-libs/packages/cozy-tsconfig/readme.md

 To emit declaration files, create a **new** file in the root of your project, for instance `tsconfig-build.json`.<br/>

+By default, this configuration will emit declaration files in the `dist` directory, but you can overwrite it by providing a `declarationDir` option in the `compilerOptions` field.<br/>

 This file will be used to emit declarations, it will extend the base config but only include the files you want to actually emit declarations for.<br/>

 Here is a basic example of what you can do: